By Jim Ferri

 Passage des Panoramas

-A few blocks away on Rue Saint-Marc is the oldest remaining arcade in Paris, the 1799 Passage des Panoramas.
+A few blocks away on Rue Saint-Marc is the oldest remaining covered gallery of Paris, the 1799 Passage des Panoramas.
 Panoramas doesn’t have the elegance of Vivienne.
 Instead of chic boutiques, you’ll find hairdressers, small studios and the like.
 There are several shops for philatelists, another shop selling antique postcards, along with some clothing boutiques.
 It’s only about a dozen feet wide, less when the Bistrot des Panoramas moves its tables out into the passageway.

 While much smaller than Galerie Vivienne, it also has several little places to eat.
 Most noteworthy is the restaurant Passage 53, part of Relais & Châteaux, the luxury restaurant and hotel association.
 A tiny place with only nine tables, it’s in the middle of the passage behind white curtains.
 A sign outside simply states “Menu Déjeuner €60, Menu Dégustation €130.”
 It has no menu – after you take your table, you just wait and see what arrives on your plate.